hedzr/store/README.md

 ss.Set("words", []any{"a", 1, false})
 ss.Set("keys", map[any]any{"a": 3.13, 1.73: "zz", false: true})

-// Tag; Comment & Description
+// Tag, Comment & Description
 conf.Set("app.bool", "[on,off,   true]")
-conf.SetComment("app.bool", "a bool slice", "remarks here") conf.SetTag("app.bool", []any{"on", "off", true})
+conf.SetComment("app.bool", "desc: a bool slice", "cmmt: remarks here") conf.SetTag("app.bool", []any{"on", "off", true})

 // TTL to clear the node data to zero